MaidulHasan/OrbSpider/README.md

 I've used MAL as the target website in this project.

-For those of you who doesn't know what MAL is -
+For those of you who don't know what MAL is -
    " MyAnimeList (MAL) is the world's most active online anime and manga community and database. " It's fun, Check it out... you surely won't regret it.